jacksoncwwong/selenium-lightFramework/README.md

 5. then we grab the rest of the good stuff, like project name, test name etc, and return the whole string

 #### setTestExcelData()
 This function gets all the excel spreadsheets and csv files ready.
 We setup the file paths, initalize the spreadsheets, and write out the header for the csv file here.
-For more info on what I mean by initializing the spreadsheet,
+For more info on what I mean by initializing the spreadsheet (or how to use the API that works with excel spreadsheets) you can read about that from a tutorial [here](https://www.tutorialspoint.com/apache_poi/apache_poi_workbooks.htm) and the documentation [here](https://poi.apache.org/apidocs/org/apache/poi/xssf/usermodel/XSSFWorkbook.html).

 #### WriteCsvHeader()
+This function just helps to build the String properly: makes sure each header is comma separated, appends a new line \n at the end of the header.
+Just a little helper (I stole this).

 #### WriteCsvRecords()
+Similar to the function above, this is just a helper function to make sure the records are properly comma separated, and appends a new line \n at the end.

 #### WriteToFile()
+This is the function that actually finalizes the file name and writes everything into the new file.
+It also clears the csvRecords variable so we don't carry over old records to the new files.